paceaux/Berea/readme.md

 The Bible API itself offers text and audio.
 As you may want one over the other, this is an optional third parameter.
 The options are `text` or `audio`.

 ```
-const {BibleService} = require('bibleapi');
+const {BibleService} = require('berea');

 const service = new BibleService('someLongToken', 1, 'audio');
 ```

 ## Setting options in requests
-All of the [request options are documented](https://github.com/paceaux/BibleApi/wiki/Request-Parameters).
+All of the [request options are documented](https://github.com/paceaux/Berea/wiki/Request-Parameters).
 One notable difference between how this library works is that _options can be camelCased_.

 While the [API](https://scripture.api.bible/livedocs#/) will require `content-type` if you want to set options, you can send `contentType`.